Skip to content

 Piloting Phase.

-The evaluation criteria and the detailed assessment process are described in the Call for Applications documents which will be published in parallel with the open call launch.
-The evaluation criteria will be similar to previous rounds except the role of Artificial Intelligence will be highlighted in order to unleash the full potential of Minimal Interoperability Mechanisms (MIMs) – a set of standardised tools that facilitate data sharing and collaboration between cities.
+Following the closing of the call on 31 October, expert juries from participating cities and NGOs will carefully evaluate the applications.
+The evaluation criteria and the detailed assessment process are described in the Open Call documents.
+The evaluation criteria are similar to previous rounds, but with a greater emphasis on the role of Artificial Intelligence to unleash the full potential of Minimal Interoperability Mechanisms (MIMs) – a set of standardised tools that facilitate data sharing and collaboration between cities.

 • Increased societal uptake of new technologies and knowledge-based solutions, achieved through better understanding of societal needs and higher societal acceptance.